williamdemeo/Math700Spring2014/README.md

 **Office hours:** Wednesday, Thursday, Friday 11--12, and by appointment

 **Main textbook:** <br/>
-The primary textbook for the course will be *either* Golan *or* Lax.
+The main textbook for the course will be *either* Golan *or* Lax.
 (The final choice will be made very soon.)
 <br/>
 [The Linear Algebra a Beginning Graduate Student Ought to Know](http://click.linksynergy.com/link?id=xEro7OMQWE4&offerid=239662.9789400726352&type=2&murl=http%3A%2F%2Fsearch.barnesandnoble.com%2FLinear-Algebra-a-Beginning-Graduate-Student-Ought-to-Know%2FJonathan-S-Golan%2Fe%2F9789400726352), Jonathan Golan.
  <br/>